 \paragraph{$r^*$ and $r_{\text{opt}}$ on synthetic dataset} We generate 2D (binary) synthetic dataset by randomly sampling two circularly distributed classes.
 The inner annulus indicates one class (blue), while the outer annulus denotes the other class (red).
 Clearly, the generated synthetic dataset is well-separable (Type 1) and we hold $20\%$ data samples for performance comparison.
 The noise transition matrix takes a symmetric form with noise rate $e_i$ for both classes.
 To simulate the scenario where the clean data may not be perfectly separated due to a non-negligible amount of uncertainty samples clustering at the decision boundary, we flip the label of 50\% samples near the intersection of two annulus to the other class (Type 2).
 As specified in Table \ref{Tab:r_star_syn}, $r^*= [0.1, 0.4]$ for Type 1 data and $r^*=[0.0, 0.2]$ for Type 2 data.
 With the presence of label noise, the distribution of $r_{\text{opt}}$ shifts from non-negative ones to negative values.
-Even though NLS fails to outperform PLS on clean data, we observe that NLS is less sensitive to noisy labels.
+Even though NLS fails to outperform LS on clean data, we observe that NLS is less sensitive to noisy labels.
 Data with high level noise rates clearly favor NLS with a low smooth rate!

-\paragraph{$r^*$ and $r_{\text{opt}}$ on UCI datasets \cite{Dua:2019}} As for UCI datasets, we pick four datasets for illustration.
+\paragraph{$r^*$ and $r_{\text{opt}}$ on more UCI datasets} We further test the performance of generalized label smoothing on 7 more UCI datasets (Heart, Breast 1, Breast 2, Diabetes, German, Image and Waveform).
+Our observation remains unchanged: there exists a general trend that with the increasing of noise rates, NLS becomes much more competitive than LS.
+Here, we attach the results of 4 additional UCI datasets for illustration.

 The noisy labels are generated by a symmetric noise transition matrix with noise rate $e_i=[0.1, 0.2, 0.3, 0.4]$.
-Similarly to our observations in synthetic dataset, as highlighted in Table \ref{Tab:uci_paper}, $r_{\text{opt}}$ appears with positive values when the data is clean (same as $r^*$) or of a low noise rate.
-With the increasing of noise rates, the performance of PLS results in a much larger degradation compared with NLS.
-We color-code different noise regimes where either PLS (red-ish) or NLS (green-ish) outperforms the other.
-Clearly there is a separation of the favored smoothing rate for different noise scenarios (Upper left \& low noise for PLS, bottom right \& high noise for NLS).
+As highlighted in Table \ref{Tab:more_uci}, $r_{\text{opt}}$ appears with positive values when the data is clean (same as $r^*$) or of a low noise rate.
+With the increasing of noise rates, NLS becomes more competitive than LS.
+We color-code different noise regimes where either LS (red-ish) or NLS (green-ish) outperforms the other.
+Clearly, there is a separation of the favored smoothing rate for different noise scenarios (upper left \& low noise for LS, bottom right \& high noise for NLS).